braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage/message_usage.md

 # Message usage dashboard

-> The **Message Usage** dashboard provides self-service insights into your SMS and WhatsApp credit usage for a comprehensive view of historical and current usage compared against contract allotments.
+> The message usage dashboard provides self-service insights into your SMS and WhatsApp credit usage for a comprehensive view of historical and current usage compared against contract allotments.
 These insights can reduce your confusion and help you make adjustments to prevent overage risks.

 {% alert important %}
-The **Message Usage** dashboard is currently in early access.
+The message usage dashboard is currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

 The **Message Usage** dashboard is divided into three sections: